Mackay Ring Road

 Planning is complete and the detailed design stage has commenced for a new four-lane section of the Bruce Highway to the east of Tiaro.
 The project will increase the flood immunity, safety and efficiency of the Bruce Highway and future-proof the road to cater for growing traffic volumes.
 It will also remove a significant number of heavy vehicles from the Tiaro township, improving safety and liveability for residents.

-Planning has started to improve safety and reduce the time of closure due to flooding on a complex section of the Bruce Highway at the Gairloch floodway, approximately 6km north of Ingham.
+Detailed design is underway to improve safety and reduce flood-related closures on a complex section of the Bruce Highway at the Gairloch floodway, located about 6km north of Ingham.

 The department is progressing a $9 million planning project to plan and protect a suitable road corridor for a future bypass of Innisfail, if required.